LLMs Process Lists With General Filter Heads: Vector Algebra with Predicate Representation

 \section{Vector Algebra with Predicate Representation}

 We explore the geometric properties of the predicate representation $q_{\mathrm{src}}$ by examining its behavior under vector arithmetic operations.
-Specifically, we investigate when we compose two predicates (\textit{find the fruit} and \textit{find the vehicle}) by adding their corresponding $q_{\mathrm{src}}$ vectors, does this resulting vector represent a meaningful combination of the two predicates?
+Specifically, we investigate whether, when we compose two predicates (\textit{find the fruit} and \textit{find the vehicle}) by adding their corresponding $q_{\mathrm{src}}$ vectors, this resulting vector represents a meaningful combination of the two predicates.